VincentTD1402/Social-Media-Analyzer/README.md

 ## Introduction

-Neurond Social Media Analyzer is a powerful tool designed to extract data from various social media platforms.
+Social Media Analyzer is a powerful tool designed to extract data from various social media platforms.
 It offers a streamlined and efficient way to crawl and collect information from platforms such as Playstore, Youtube, Appstore, Website, Reddit, Google News.

 ### Supported platform